Ultralight dark matter detection with levitated ferromagnets: Conclusion

 Finally, we use the results of \secref{sensitivity} to determine the sensitivity of these setups to various DM candidates.
 We consider sensitivity to an axion-electron coupling, a dark-photon kinetic mixing, and an axion-photon coupling.
 While many experiments which detect magnetic fields have sensitivity to either an axion-electron coupling~\cite{Lee2023} or to a kinetic mixing and an axion-photon coupling~\cite{Fedderke_2021,Arza_2022,sulai2023hunt,maglev}, levitated ferromagnets are unique in their ability to achieve good sensitivity to all three of these potential DM couplings.
 In all three cases, ferromagnet setups could become the most sensitive laboratory probes of these DM candidates, and for the axion DM cases, they could surpass even the leading astrophysical constraints at low frequencies.
 Levitated ferromagnets may also be sensitive to gravitational waves~\cite{Carney:2024zzk}.
 We leave further exploration of this idea to future work.
 While the results of this work are already quite promising, further optimization of the setups proposed here may lead to even better detection prospects for new physics.

 \acknowledgments

-We thank Yifan Chen, Raymond Co, Keisuke Harigaya, and Yue Zhao for their helpful discussions.
+We thank Yifan Chen, Raymond Co, Daniel Gavilan-Martin, Keisuke Harigaya, Arne Wickenbrock, and Yue Zhao for their helpful discussions.

-S.K. and Z.L. are supported in part by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under contract number DE-AC02-07CH11359.
+S.K. and Z.L. are supported in part by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under Contract No. DE-AC02-07CH11359, and by the DOE Grant No. DE-SC0011842 at the University of Minnesota.
 S.K. and Z.L. also acknowledge support from the Simons Foundation Targeted Grant 920184 to the Fine Theoretical Physics Institute, which positively impacted our work.
-In addition, Z.L. is supported in part by the DOE grant DE-SC0011842.
+Z. L. is also supported in part by a Sloan Research Fellowship from the Alfred P.~Sloan Foundation.

 D.B, D.F.J.K., W.J., A.S, C.T., H.U., and A.V. acknowledge support from the QuantERA II Programme (project LEMAQUME) that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733.